Garnet Baltimore: Work on waterways

+Work as a landscape engineer

 In 1903, Baltimore was appointed a position to be a landscape engineer for the public park systems that would earn him a salary of $2,000 a year.
 Then in 1906, Baltimore was promoted to the position of engineer for Troy’s Department of Parks.
 During this time, Baltimore was tasked with drawing up the plans for a park on what was known back then as “Warren Hill.”
 Today, the park is known to the locals as Prospect Park which is located in downtown Troy, NY and is a popular site for the locals and students alike.
 The creation of Prospect Park became well-known and Baltimore used this same model for his other famous projects including: Central Park in New York City and Prospect Park in Brooklyn.

 Baltimore dedicated much of his work to the beautification and development of Troy, New York.
 His most well-regarded accomplishment in Troy was his work designing Prospect Park.
 The 80-acre park is still in use by Troy residents today.
 Unfortunately, much of the original work Baltimore designed no longer exists due to poor management.
 In 1943, Baltimore published an opinion piece in The Times Record of Troy, New York.
 Baltimore describes his frustration with the mismanagement of the park.
 He states, “Is the civic pride of Trojans so deadened that no murmur of regret is heart at this willful neglect?”
 By the 1940s, several of the original features had already been lost, including the Warren Mansion, Band Stand, and Bascom fountain.
 The Friends of Prospect Park formed in 1998 and has attempted to increase popularity and restore its beauty lost over years of neglect.
 Baltimore also created the Report of the Municipal Improvements Commission, where he reported: “the primary object of the park is a place where natural beauty can be enjoyed free from the turmoil of the city.”
 He also noted: “It is the calling and duty of the landscape engineer to devise ways of arranging land and its accompanying landscape so that whatever the particular purpose in view may be, the result shall be as thoroughly beautiful as possible.”

 "In his later years he made surveys and maps for attorneys of scenes of accidents and crimes, and testified in court about those measurements.
 The Times Record hailed Baltimore as 'probably the greatest surveyor of the city’s history.'”